Art Lesson Plans & Discussion Topics

 • human intelligence takes many forms, including in those whose proclivity is for art;

-• art classes should strive to make students literate" in the arts and grasp the role of art in their culture.
+• art classes should strive to make students "literate" in the arts and grasp the role of art in their culture.

 • art classes should help students validate what is unique about themselves as expressed in their artwork.